gridai/grid-docs/docs/platform/collaboration.md

 | Add Credit for the team Payments | No |

 ## Team Collaboration CLI commands
-Use the following command for checking out runs and experiments in the team grid status --global
+check status of runs in your team grid status --global

-Use the following command for checking out other sessions in the team: grid session --global
+check sessions in your team:
+grid session --global

-Use the following command for checking out datastores in the team grid datastore --global
+check datastores in your team
+grid datastore --global

-Use the following command to get information on users in the team grid teams <team-name>
+Check users in your team
+grid teams <team-name>

-Use the following command to use team members datastore for a run grid run --datastore_name <username>:/datastores/[name]/[version] script.py
+Use team members datastore for a run grid run --datastore_name <username>:/datastores/[name]/[version] script.py

-Use the following command to use team members datastore to attach to a session grid session create --datastore_name <username>:<datastorename>
+Use team members datastore to attach to a session grid session create --datastore_name <username>:<datastorename>

 At this time downnloading artifacts and view logs for the team mates is not supported from the CLI, please use the UI as a workaround.